-The screen printing process includes a woven mesh or a screen that runs through a pre-press process of coating the screen.
-Upon completion, an image is transposed to the screen until it is set in the screen.
-The screen is loaded onto the press where the ink is flooded over the set image and transferred onto the substrate with a squeegee.
-To allow the applied ink to cure, the substrate is cured either by ultra-violet light or air dry.
-Since setup is a large part of screen printing costs, it is ideal to use this process with higher quantities.
+The screen printing process starts with a woven mesh or a screen being coated with photoreactive emulsion.
+Once coated and dried, an image is placed on the screen and exposed to light activating the emulsion.
+The excess emulsion is washed away to reveal a stencil for printing.
+The screen is loaded onto the press where ink is flooded over the image and transferred onto the substrate with a squeegee.
+The ink is cured by either air drying or UV light.
+Since setup is time-consuming, screen printing is best suited for higher quantities.

 Screen Printing Services